Chris Leben: Ultimate Fighting Championship

 On April 30, 2008, Leben was arrested in Oregon by Clackamas County Sheriffs for a DUI stemming from an earlier date.
 He was kept in jail and temporarily held without bond for allegedly violating his probation.
 Leben was then sentenced to 35 days in jail.
+This caused him to have to pull out of UFC 85 where he was scheduled to fight Michael Bisping.

-His next fight was against Michael Bisping at UFC 89, which he lost by a unanimous decision after a full three rounds.
+The fight against Michael Bisping was then rescheduled for UFC 89, which he lost by a unanimous decision after a full three rounds.
 Leben taunted Bisping throughout the last two rounds by dropping his arms and raising his chin.
 The judges scored the fight 30–27 (twice) and 29–28 for Bisping.
 Bisping used effective counter punching in the fight to keep the aggressive Leben at bay.
 Both fighters showed sportsmanship by congratulating one another and raising each other's arm after the fight.

 After the fight with Bisping, Leben tested positive for Stanozolol and was suspended for nine months and fined a third of his fight purse.
 He was eligible to return in July 2009.
 Leben admitted he had used the substance several months prior to the fight, but stated he had assumed it would have been out of his system by then.

 Leben then fought Jake Rosholt at UFC 102 in Leben's hometown of Portland, Oregon.
 In the third round, he was rendered unconscious via an arm triangle choke, losing the fight by submission.

 Leben then faced Jay Silva on January 11, 2010, at UFC Fight Night 20, winning via unanimous decision (30–27, 30–27, 30–27).

 Leben was expected to face Aaron Simpson at UFC 114, but the bout took place on June 19, 2010, at The Ultimate Fighter: Team Liddell vs. Team Ortiz Finale.
 After a rough first round where Simpson slammed Leben a couple of times, Leben eventually connected consecutive punches on Simpson in the second that sent him stumbling across the octagon, collapsing face first at the other side of the octagon, prompting referee Josh Rosenthal to end the fight via TKO at 4:17 of the second round.
+This fight earned him another Knockout of the Night award.